South Africa is now in lockdown level 4.

 - Wash hands well with soap and water for at least 20 seconds (as has always been touted in the food industry).
 Do this regularly, but especially after getting home from public areas and before preparing / eating food and after using tissues to blow one’s nose or to cough into.

-- Avoid contact with people who are showing flu-like symptoms, in particular fever and coughing – keep at least a 1 metre distance from another person.
+- Avoid contact with people who are showing flu-like symptoms, in particular fever and coughing – keep at least a distance of 1.5 metres (preferably 2 metres) from another person.

 - Do not touch your face, eyes, nose, mouth with unwashed hands.

-Is there any disinfectant that works against SARS-CoV-2?
+Are there any disinfectants that works against SARS-CoV-2?

-Household bleach and hydrogen peroxide seem to be effective against the virus.
+For the food industry, the Environmental Protection Agency of the USA has published “list N” which contains a list of disinfectants that can be used.
+Other disinfectants include household bleach at 0.1% concentration for 1 minute contact time (this can be increased to 0.5% concentration), hydrogen peroxide at 0.5% concentration for 1 minute contact time and 70% alcohol for 1 minute contact time are effective against the virus.
 Common hand sanitizer gels worked against SARS-CoV-1 and are effective against SARS-CoV-2 as well, provided they contain at least 60% alcohol.
 If using wipes to disinfect surfaces, do not use plain “wet wipes”, but look for “disinfectant wipes”.
 Normal wet wipes do not contain disinfectant and will be useless against SARS-CoV-2.
 Remember to throw the wipes away immediately into a waste bin after use and then wash your hands with soap and water or if not available, use hand sanitizer gel.